Enhancing Empathic Accuracy: Penalized Functional Alignment Method to Correct Temporal Misalignment in Real-time Emotional Perception: Background

-The optimal warping $\hat{\gamma}_{u}$ is expected to align two functions so that the transformed function $y \circ \hat{\gamma}_{u}$ is aligned with $x$.
+where we write $q_{f\circ\gamma} = (q_f, \gamma)$ to ease the notation.
+The optimal $\hat{\gamma}_{u}$ is expected to align two functions so that the transformed function $\hat{y} = y \circ \hat{\gamma}_{u}$ is aligned with $x$.
 The subscript ${u}$ stands for ``unpenalized,'' meaning the optimal $\hat{\gamma}_{u}$ is not subject to any other constraint than being in the space $\Gamma_I$.
 This unpenalized alignment has been implemented in the \texttt{fdasrvf} packages \citep{tucker2023fdasrvf} in both R and Python.
+After conducting the alignment step, in addition to the EA measure obtained by computing a similarity metric between $\hat{y}$ and $x$, we can also quantify the amount of warping made by each perceiver in relative to the target by a Fisher-Rao phase distance between the estimated warping $\hat\gamma_u$ and the identity warping $\gamma_{id}(t) = t $ as